Boom Chicago: History

 1993: Andrew Moskos, Pep Rosenfeld and Ken Schaefle open Boom Chicago, naming it after their hometown.
 The first venue is at the Iboya, Korte Leidsedwarsstraat 41, with 85 seats.
 Saskia Maas joins the company.

 1994: The group moves to the 180-seat Studio 100 (later the Sugar Factory, now called Lovelee) on Lijnbaansgracht 238.

 1998: The group moves into the 270-seat Leidseplein Theater.
 Boom Chicago renovates the theater, adding a kitchen, bar, and rock show sound and lighting.
 Ken Schaefle leaves the group and Saskia Maas becomes CEO.

 2000: Boom Chicago hires their first video director, Jamie Wright, and introduces multimedia to the shows.
 Cameras are fitted in the theater (and the Leidseplein outside) and green screen studios and live internet were introduced.

 2002: Comedy Swap with The Second City in Chicago.
 The main stage casts of The Second City and Boom Chicago perform on each other's stages in each other's cities.
 This was the first (and only) time a visiting comedy group plays on Second City's mainstage.
 Keegan-Michael Key and Jordan Peele famously meet and would become Key and Peele.

 2004: Boom Chicago Video Productions launches.
 Boom Chicago release the Florida Voting Machine Video, where an American citizen tries to vote for Kerry, but the rigged machine only allows him to vote for George Bush.

 2006: The show Me, MySpace and iPod opens.
 In addition, Boom Chicago releases their first internet and mobile shows Full Frontal News (Greg Shapiro and Becky Nelson) and Slacker Fantasy Football (Michael Orton-Toliver, Brian Jack, Matt Chapman).
 The Unlikely Fan (Brendan Hunt, Matt Chapman), a daily video series about the FIFA World Cup, is featured on MSN.

 2007: Comedy Central Netherlands launches "Comedy Central News" (75 episodes).
 "Highly Dubious News" shines at MIPCOM.
 "SpongeBob SquarePants in China" goes viral on YouTube (108 million views), sparking political controversy.

 2008: 15 year anniversary, April 24.
 CCN returns as a weekly show in April on Comedy Central (NL).

 2009: Yankee Come Back opens the City of Amsterdam's 400 Year celebration of the Dutch settlement of New York.
-During autumn, coinciding with New York's celebration, the group performs Holland Globetrotters at the New Island Festival, a coproduction of de Parade, Oerol and the Netherlands Theater Institute.
+During autumn, coinciding with New York's celebration, Holland Globetrotters plays the New Island Festival with cast Jordan Peele, Amber Ruffin, James Kirkland, Liz Bolton and Julie Nichols (music).
+With de Parade, Oerol and the Netherlands Theater Institute.